 I personally use SEO for this – looking for keywords in Google that I think I can rank for and will give me a relevant audience.
 You don’t need much traffic, but you do need relevant traffic.

 Sharon Gourlay writes all about how she earns a full time income from her travel blog at digitalnomadwannabe.com.
-She will also be speaking about how she makes money using SEO for affiliate marketing at TBEX Bangkok 2015.

 Create your own Physical Product

 As bloggers we have something that every brand wants—an audience.
 The key is figuring out how to turn your fans (and their friends and family) into customers.
 There are countless ways to do this, but for us, the method we’ve had the most success with is selling our own physical product, the Speakeasy Travel Scarf.

 By using our travel blog, Beers and Beans, as the foundation, we were able to convert our readership into customers as well as connect with media outlets and other bloggers for press mentions since we have a strong reputation in the travel space.

 For anyone interested in selling their own physical product, it’s important to find an item that not only resonates with your community, but also helps them solve a problem.

 Beth and Randy from Beers and Beans want to help you travel better.
 Their blog is all about providing inspiration for your own journeys no matter how big or small.
 Our preferred travel style is to go slow and bring Chachy, our little 10 pound hound!
 We also love volunteering on the road, especially at organic farms.